HarshGG/dad-jokes-api/README.md

     "joke": "Why shouldn't you play cards in the jungle?
 Too many cheetahs."
 }
 ```

-You will need to check that the id parameter is there.
-If it is not, your server should return a 404 status header.
+Server also checks that the id parameter is there.
+If it is not, the server returns a 404 status header.

-If the requested joke id is not in the data you should also send a 404 status header.
+If the requested joke id is not in the data, the server sends a 404 status header.

 ### More info about status codes
 [HTTP Status Cats](https://http.cat/)